ocadotechnology/bbq/README.md

 - restore - copies selected backup data into restore project.
 - retention - prunes backups based on selected rules,

-BBQ is using Datastore as the main database.
+BBQ is using Datastore as the main database to store all metadata about backups.

 ## Backup process